Al-Zawraa SC: Golden era and domestic dominance (1990–2003)

+Post-war era and further titles (2004–2018)

-Al-Zawraa won the Baghdad Championship in the 2003–04 season, becoming joint-record winners of the competition.
+Al-Zawraa won the Baghdad Championship in the 2003–04 season, the first tournament played in Iraq since the outbreak of the Iraq War, becoming joint-record winners of the competition in the process.
 In the 2003–04 Arab Champions League, Al-Zawraa were knocked out at the round of 16, while they were knocked out at the group stage of the 2005 AFC Champions League.
 In the 2005–06 season, Al-Zawraa secured their 11th league title by defeating Al-Najaf via a penalty shootout after a goalless draw, while in the 2005–06 Arab Champions League, they were defeated over two legs by MC Algiers in the round of 16.
 Al-Zawraa also participated in the 2007 AFC Champions League (knocked out in the group stage) and the 2009 AFC Cup (knocked out in the round of 16 by Erbil).

-2010s

 In 2010–11, they returned to the top of Iraqi football by winning their 12th league title after a penalty shootout win over Erbil.
 This qualified them to the 2012 AFC Cup but they were knocked out in the round of 16.
 Al-Zawraa won the 2015–16 league title without losing a game in what was their 13th league title.
 They then won the 2016–17 Iraq FA Cup and 2017 Iraqi Super Cup titles, coupling the latter with the 2017–18 Iraqi Premier League title which saw them extend their national record to 14 league triumphs.

+Recent years (2019–present)

 After knockout stage and group stage exits in the AFC Cup in 2017 and 2018 respectively, Al-Zawraa returned to the AFC Champions League in 2019, collecting eight points but failing to advance to the next round.
 The team had two impressive games against Al-Wasl, beating them 5–0 in Karbala and 5–1 at Zabeel Stadium.

-2020s

 Al-Zawraa won the 2018–19 Iraq FA Cup, thus qualifying to the qualifying rounds of the AFC Champions League in 2020 and 2021 where they were eliminated both times.
 Al-Zawraa won their fifth Iraqi Super Cup title in 2021..
 In the 2020–21 Iraqi Premier League they finished as runners‑up behind Al‑Quwa Al‑Jawiya.
 The following season saw a drop in form as they finished sixth in 2021–22, before improving to third place in both 2022–23 and 2023–24.
 In the 2020–21 Iraq FA Cup they reached the final but lost on penalties to Al‑Quwa Al‑Jawiya after a goalless draw.

 On the continental stage, they entered the 2022 AFC Champions League play‑off round but were eliminated by Sharjah on penalties, therefore failing to reach the group stage.
-In 2023 they competed in the AFC Cup, but narrowly missed out on the knockout stage as they were not among the best second‑placed teams in the West Zone.[citation needed] In 2024–25 they again finished second in the league, securing qualification for the 2025–26 AFC Champions League Two group stage.
+In 2023 they competed in the AFC Cup, but narrowly missed out on the knockout stage as they were not among the best second‑placed teams in the West Zone.
+In 2024–25 they again finished second in the league, securing qualification for the 2025–26 AFC Champions League Two group stage.